mercadopago/devsite-docs/guides/shopify/how-tos-migrate.en.md

-# How to migrate to the new version of the Mercado Pago plugin
+# How to migrate to the new version of the Mercado Pago app

 Learn how to install the new app and uninstall the old one to avoid service interruption in Shopify.